JustinRLew/Honey-Pot-Creation-and-Deployment/README.md

 Integration with Kibana: Forward logs to Kibana for interactive dashboards and deeper analysis.

 ## Future Enhancements
-Deploy multi-region honeypots to compare geographic attack patterns.
+Connect to visualization platforms like Splunk and Kibana Deploy multi-region honeypots to compare geographic attack patterns.
-Add protocol support for Telnet and HTTP services.
-Integrate with SIEM tools like Splunk for comprehensive threat intelligence.
 Automate response mechanisms with tools like Fail2Ban.

 ## License